 Stainless steel cabinets can be placed against a wall, easily installed on a patio, deck or on a rooftop.
 The best part is the installation timeframe, which can be within just one afternoon!
 Add to that, a variety of cabinet door styles and plenty of color options – including wood grain finishes – that can be powder coated onto the stainless steel.
-The powder coating adds to the longevity of the stainless steel while reducing the maintenance and replacement factors exhibited by rotting wood and crumbling mortar.
+Consider including one of our stainless steel outdoor cabinet pulls to give a finished look to your cabinet door.
+The powder coating adds to the longevity of the stainless steel while reducing the maintenance and replacement factors exhibited by rotting wood and crumbling mortar

 The two elements that bring together an outdoor or indoor kitchen are the countertops and cabinets.
 Countertops can be made from granite, tile and marble.
 We recommend Dekton® by Cosentino for your outdoor kitchen countertops due to their strength, highly resistant to scratches, UV resistant and requires very little maintenance.
 Counter space is vital for food preparation if you plan on doing a lot of outdoor cooking and entertaining in the backyard.